 In batches, place chia seeds, sunflower seeds, and coconut in a coffee grinder and grind until fine.
 (If you use a blender such as a Vitamix be careful you don’t end up with a paste!)
 Pour ground mix into a large bowl, add ground flax seeds, almond meal, spice and vanilla whey powder.
 Mix very well until completely blended.
 Store in an air-tight glass jar in the ‘fridge.

-Then, when you stumble into the kitchen, bleary-eyed from your 7 hours of shut-eye, here’s the recipe for 1 serving of instant Hot and Nutty Cereal:
+Then, when you stumble into the kitchen, bleary-eyed from your 7 hours of shut-eye, here’s the recipe for 1 serving of instant Hot Vanilla Seed Cereal:

 - 1/2 cup instant cereal mix